 Réserve Naturelle Des Marais de Bruges

-This 265 hectare nature reserve is located 9km from the city centre to the north west and is a larger area to explore.
+This 265-hectare nature reserve is located 9km from the city center to the northwest and is a larger area to explore.
 The route is flat from the city.

 Located close to the Réserve Naturelle it would be easy to visit both these parks.
 It won a 2020 Travellers Choice Award from Trip Advisor.